 New to Medicare?
 Understanding Your Medicare Benefits

-If you’re already receiving Social Security, then you’ll be automatically enrolled in this federal health program.
+If you already get Social Security, then you’ll automatically enroll in the federal health program.
 If you aren’t already taking Social Security, you’ll need to enroll yourself.

 Traditional Medicare and Original Medicare are the same things, you’ll notice them used interchangeably throughout your research.